janko/janko.io/_posts/2018-04-02-imageprocessing-1-0-released.md

 gem to have in your toolkit.
 It abstracts common ways to generate thumbnails and includes some very useful defaults.
 It provides backends for both ImageMagick and libvips, making the API and behaviour as uniform as possible between the two implementations.
-Hopefully this will help make libvips more mainstream in Ruby applications, like [sharp] has done for Node.js.
+Hopefully, this will help make libvips more mainstream in Ruby applications, like [sharp] has done for Node.js.

 I like that for Shrine I decided not to write yet another homegrown solution